 Is Azerbaijan a Safe Place to Travel?

 I generally felt pretty safe in Azerbaijan and I visited the country as a solo female traveller.
-Travel guides will warn you about pickpockets on the Baku metro but I think they exist in pretty much any major city, no?
+Travel guides will warn you about pickpockets on the Baku metro but I think they exist in pretty much any major city.

-I felt perfectly safe in Baku even walking around alone in the evenings.
-Just exert basic common sense and you will have a safe, trouble free holidays in Baku and beyond.
+I felt perfectly safe in Baku even when walking around the city centre alone in the evenings.
+Just exert basic common sense and you will have a safe, trouble-free time.